 - Drain water from the display tank into one of these containers.
 Do not fill more than you can move or will spill.
 Then add your fish to this water.

-- Add Methylene Blue, this will aid in the oxygen capacity of the blood, ease stress, ease ammonia/nitrite poisoning and help prevent disease (I generally do not recommend the use of Methylene Blue with Invertebrates).
+- Add Premium MethyBlu (or regular Methylene Blue), this will aid in the oxygen capacity of the blood, ease stress, ease ammonia/nitrite poisoning and help prevent disease (I generally do not recommend the use of Methylene Blue with Invertebrates).

 I also added AAP Wonder Shells as these would increase the bio load capacity of the water and add very important electrolytes (Cations) and aid in water parameter stability.